Kinda-Nefarious/Infinite-Why/README.md

 Infinite Loop
 ==============

-A simple python that keeps repeating why until the cndition is met.
+A simple python program that keeps repeating why until the cndition is met.

 *Python Version 3.0+*